k-sieradzki/WeatherApp/README.md

 - React-Router: Is used for implementing routing in React applications.
 - Redux: State management library for React applications.
 - SCSS Modules: For styling components
+- localStorage: To store data locally in the user's browser

 ![WeatherApp](https://i.imgur.com/ErnUNHD.png)